Vaishnavisousuddi/Docker-containers/README.md

 Overview

-This repository contains multiple hands-on Docker projects demonstrating Docker concepts including images, containers, networking, multi-stage builds, and multi-language applications.
+This repository contains multiple hands-on Docker projects demonstrating Docker concepts including images, containers, networking, and multi-language applications.
 These projects are designed for learning and practice.

 Projects Included
 1️⃣ Static Website